CodeMedic42/constructure/README.md

 ### Number

-This will validate that your value is a number.
+This will verify that your value is a number.

 ```js
 const structure = Structure.number();